 The 362 drill holes in the database were supplied in electronic format by Giga Metals, 307 of which had assay values.
+However, for the purpose of the resource estimation, 240 drill holes are used which lie within the study area and are supported by supportable quality assurance/quality control data, validation and verification.
+This drill hole subset forms the basis for the resource estimation, herein.
 This included collars, downhole surveys, lithology data and assay data of varying vintages and analysis types.